Estimating Treatment Effects Under Bounded Heterogeneity: Heterogeneity-aware confidence intervals

-The previous section demonstrates how to construct \texttt{regulaTE} CIs given a bound on VCATE.
-One might instead wish to construct a “wider” CI that remains valid under unrestricted treatment effect heterogeneity, or a CI that adapts to the true underlying VCATE—shrinking in length according to the true bound while still guaranteeing coverage over a broader class of heterogeneity.
+The previous sections demonstrate how to construct \texttt{regulaTE} CIs given a bound on VCATE.
+One might instead wish to construct a ``wider'' CI that remains valid under unrestricted treatment effect heterogeneity, or a CI that adapts to the true underlying VCATE, shrinking in length according to the true bound while still guaranteeing coverage over a broader class of heterogeneity.
 We show that neither approach is feasible, thereby establishing the necessity of imposing an \textit{a priori} bound on VCATE.

 Intuitively, absent any restriction on the parameter space, the worst-case bias of any linear estimator must be unbounded when overlap fails.
-The reason is that the data contains no information about treatment effects for strata in which only treated (or untreated) individuals are observed.
-Formally, recall from~\eqref{eq:worst-case bias} that the worst-case bias is linear in the parameters.
+The reason is that the data contain no information about treatment effects for strata in which only treated (or untreated) units are observed.
+Formally, recall from~\eqref{eq:worst-case bias} that the bias is linear in the parameters.
 Thus, only unbiased estimators have bounded bias (in fact, zero) when the parameter space is unrestricted.
 As evident from the expression, unbiasedness requires $a'D =1$, $a'X = 0$ and $a'(D \circ \tilde{X}_{-1}) = 0$.
-Suppose overlap fails for the $j$th covariate so that $X_{j+1} \leq D$, where $\leq$ is interpreted elementwise.
-Writing $\bar{x}_{j+1} := \mathbb{E}_{n}[x_{i, j+1}]$, the conditions for unbiasedness imply $a'D = 1$, $a'X_{j+1} = 0$ and $a'(X_{j+1} + D\bar{x}_{j+1}) = 0$, but it is clear that no weight vector $a$ can satisfy these conditions.\footnote{This relies on the fact that $D \circ \tilde{X}_{-1} = X_{j+1} + D\bar{x}_{j+1}$, established in the proof of Proposition \ref{thm:impossibility}.} Hence, no unbiased linear estimator exists, and the worst-case bias of \textit{any} linear estimator is unbounded.
-A formal statement and proof of this result can be found in Appendix \ref{appsec:imposs}.
+Suppose overlap fails for the binary $j$th covariate so that $X_{j+1} \leq D$, where $\leq$ is interpreted elementwise.
+Writing $\bar{x}_{j+1} := \E_{n}[x_{i, j+1}]\neq 0$, the conditions for unbiasedness imply $a'D = 1$, $a'X_{j+1} = 0$ and $a'(X_{j+1} - D\bar{x}_{j+1}) = 0$, but it is clear that no weight vector $a$ can satisfy these conditions.\footnote{This is because due to lack of overlap $D \circ \tilde{X}_{-1} = X_{j+1} - D\bar{x}_{j+1}$.} Hence, no unbiased linear estimator exists, and the worst-case bias of \textit{any} linear estimator is unbounded.
+A formal statement and proof of this result can be found in Appendix~\ref{appsec:imposs}.

 Moreover, it turns out that it is impossible to construct a CI that adapts to the true VCATE.
 By definition, an adaptive CI has length that automatically reflects the true magnitude of VCATE while maintaining coverage under a conservative \textit{a priori} bound on VCATE.
 However, Corollary 2.1 of \cite{armstrong2023biasaware} implies that any valid CI must have expected length that reflects the conservative \textit{a priori} bound $C^2$, even when VCATE is much smaller than $C^2$.
 In other words, one cannot automate the choice of the VCATE bound $C^2$ when constructing the CI.